Field Experience: Sites

 Phone: 919-664-6769

-Site description: The Art Reference Library is a 40,000 volume non-circulating library that provides reference service to the art museum staff (curators, educators, conservators) and the public at large.
-The library not only houses books and periodicals, but also holds an extensive auction catalogue collection and an extensive artists' files collection of ephemera material.
+Site description: The Art Reference Library is a 45,000 volume non-circulating library that provides reference service to the art museum staff (curators, educators, conservators) and the public at large.
+The library not only houses books and periodicals, but also holds an auction catalogue collection and an artists' files collection of ephemera material.
 We also provide online access to auction, bibliographic, and reference databases.

-Tasks: Projects/tasks are tailored toward the strengths and interests of the intern.
+Tasks: Projects are tailored toward the strengths and interests of the intern.

 NCSU D.H.
 Hill Library, Program Planning and Outreach